ValyMnDul/SVTransit/README.md

 2. The API returns the current list of buses with coordinates.
 3. Buses are displayed as markers on a map of Suceava.
 4. Data refreshes automatically every **5 seconds**.

+## Contribute

+Feel free to open an issue or submit a pull request to contribute or suggest features

+## License

+This project is licensed under the [MIT LICENSE](LICENSE.md)

 ### Made for HackClub the Game event